 3.1.6.3 Testing

 The tests are designed to measure the inverter and model response to small and large magnitude disturbances of frequency and voltage as well as the subsynchronous response to gauge model accuracy.
 Many of the tests closely parallel those used in the Model Quality Guideline Section 3.1.5.
+Alternative testing methods may be permissible if the objective is fulfilled.
 The following tests should be performed on both the PSCAD model and the actual inverter hardware:

 Step change in voltage, as specified in Section 3.1.5.3